Ajay-V1/Road_Accidents_Analysis_Dashboard/README.md

 ## Summary
 Our "Road Accidents Analysis Dashboard using Power BI" project provides data-driven insights into road safety.
 The user-friendly dashboard empowers users to explore accident data, identify hotspots, and drive safety improvements.
 We've prioritized data privacy and continuous learning, making this a valuable resource for all concerned with safer roads.<br>

-Explore the dashboard, act on insights, and contribute to a safer future.